-null 8 simple DIY loo roll games to keep your pets entertained during Coronavirus self-isolation
+null 8 simple DIY loo roll games to keep your pets entertained during lockdown

-8 simple DIY loo roll games to keep your pets entertained during Coronavirus self-isolation
+8 simple DIY loo roll games to keep your pets entertained during lockdown

-There's a lot we don't know or understand about Coronavirus - or COVID-19.
-But two things we do know is that toilet roll is in hot demand.
-And if we all have to self-isolate, we're going to have a lot of time on our hands.
+There's a lot we don't know or understand about coronavirus - or COVID-19.
+But two things we do know is that toilet roll continues to be in hot demand.
+And if we all spend more time in lockdown again, we have a lot of time on our hands.

 So one thing's for sure; there are going to be a lot of loo roll tubes going spare, and there are going to be lots of bored families looking for things to do.
 Here at the RSPCA, we hate to see anything go to waste - and we like to promote things that are fun for families and their pets.
 So we've come up with eight DIY makes you can create at home to keep the kids - and your pets - entertained if you find yourselves self-isolating.